How to build a Pirate ship out of PVC pipe (tutorial)

 While he cut the pipe I got all the fittings – make sure that they are “slip” ( no threading) and that they are the right size to fit your pipe.
 Sometimes the wrong sizes get mixed up in the bins.

-how to make s pirat shipBefore the big day assemble the ship at least once to make sure that it will be ready to go.
-Refer to the construction plans and put together ( just like tinker toys).
-Note: The masts have an extra support so if it got windy they wouldn’t fall.
+The masts have an extra support so if it got windy they wouldn’t fall.
 However if you’re having your party indoors the masts will stand up fine with out the additional support.

-Step Three – Trim the Sails
+Step 3 – Trim the Sails

-pvc pirate ship with sailsFor the top sails on each of the masts I used pillow cases left over from this tutorial.
+For the top sails on each of the masts I used pillow cases left over from this tutorial.
 Then I used a queen sizes sheet and cut it up for the bottom sections.
 I just eyeballed it and tied the sheets on, poking a hole in some places to thread the pipe through.
 I then used hot glue to keep the sails taught and stretch to the ends of the pipe.

 For the front sail I cut a triangle and ties it on with twine.

-pirate ship at the pirate partyI put my ship on a 6 foot banquet table.
+After building the pirate ship, I put it on a 6 foot banquet table.
 I just let the front hand off the table.
-I then poked holes into he table cloth and threaded the pipe through at the base.
+The, I poked holes into he table cloth and threaded the pipe through at the base.
 In the center mast I put two prorate flags.
 It served as a great decoration for our outdoor party.

 Alternate ideas:

-Click photo of the ship to download the file.
+Click the photo below and fill up the form to download the file.
 For personal use only, not for sale or mass distribution.
-This is on “loan” only you have no rights to resell or distribute these plans.download free pdf plans for ship
+This is on โ€œloanโ€ only you have no rights to resell or distribute these plans.

 Other Pirate Party Ideas:

 So when we were a week out from the party I realized I had everything done, finished, ready to go.
 And then that itch starts.
 I could do more.
 And it grows.
 I could go bigger.
 Until I just have to scratch it.
 I’d seen on Pinterest a bunch of tables with a sail on it for a pirate party.
 Cute right?
-I even found this tutorial by Cute Bug designs.
-But why only do one sail….when you could do a whole ship! how to make s pirat ship
+I even found a tutorial by Cute Bug designs.
+But why only do one sail….when you could do a whole ship!

 “What are you making?”